 SCHOOL CALENDAR Every year our school will provide you with a calendar of events planned for the following 12 months.
 This is a great resource, but is by no means entirely comprehensive.
 It is published in December each year so some dates may shift due to circumstances beyond the control of our school

-Photographs are taken each year, usually in third term.
+Photographs are taken each year, usually in first term.
 Children are photographed as a group, individually and in family groups if requested.
 All details are sent home prior to the day and parents decide what they wish to order.

 SACRED HEART FEAST DAY